AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/HolySpirit.jpg" alt="drawing" width="500"/>

 If you like cocktails and fancy drinks, then Holy Spirit is an ideal place for you.
 It is located at Laodikis 42 street in Glyfada, abouut 100 meters far from Nymfon Square.
 Holy Spirit offers a large variety of cocktails and drinks such as sour cocktails like Gimlet, bitter cocktails like Negroni, sweet cocktails like Mai Tai and salty cocktails like Margarita.

 If you prefer cocktails only in summer, then Holy Spirit Beach Bar is a very beautiful place and the best choice that you have.
 Enjoy amazing and tasty cocktails at the beach of Varkiza with the sound of the sea waves.
 Holy Spirit Beach Bar is located at Varkiza Resort Yabanaki beach.

 *Information retrieved from:* [Varkiza Resort](https://www.varkizaresort.gr/el_GR/stores/holy-spirit.html) |
 *Photo retrieved from:* [Varkiza Resort](https://www.varkizaresort.gr/media/upload-files/cache/843/84346924fb1b5c02c2e105b1c65ddc6a_mg5443.jpg)

+**Bouzoukia**

+There are two types of bouzoukia, or pistes, which literally means ‘stages’.
+First there are the big ones.
+Think of them as a cross between an indoor concert and a club.
+You’ll find these venues around Iera Odos in the Gazi neighbourhood and Syngrou Avenue during the winter, and on Posidonos Avenue, which runs along the city’s southern coastline, in the summer.
+This is where you get to see the biggest stars of the Greek popular music scene: Sakis Rouvas, Anna Vissi, Antonis Remos, Despina Vandi, Giorgos Mazonakis, Paola, and so on.

+Then there are the smaller, borderline cult stages, that we call skyladika, which literally means “where the dogs hang out.”
+There’s an interesting backstory here.
+Think of these as the B-list versions of the glamourous bouzoukia, where the singers, musicians and booze are second-class, where the flowers could have been stolen from a nearby cemetery, and where many of the customers are dodgy characters of the night.

 ## <a name="tours"></a>Tours